sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 times, tickets that fall into this category usually ran afoul to some of the other rules listed above.
 An example would be to "Make Sage the best CAS in the world".
 There is no metric to measure this properly and it is highly subjective.
-The ultimate goal of Sage development is world domination, but please don't open a ticket for that.

 Milestones vs. Releases
 =======================